What does Christ Fellowship believe about money?

-The overall salary structure, including annual increases, and specifically the salary of the Senior Pastor is set by the Personnel Team and communicated to the Stewardship Team for inclusion in the budget.
-Supervisory staff conduct annual reviews and decide increases within the guidelines approved by the Personnel Team.
+The overall salary structure, including annual increases, and specifically the salary of the Senior Pastor is set by the Personnel Team and communicated to the Board of Trustees for inclusion in the annual budget.
+Supervisory staff conduct annual reviews and decide on increases within the guidelines approved by the Personnel Team.

 What happens with yearly left-over money?

 Leftover money is put back into the ministry budget fund for the following year.

 What do I need to know about charitable contribution deductions?